RyanQuey/mdf/README.md

              manage: [1x1 mdfManage]

   where *mdf* is class containing useful methods used throughout the framework, *conf* contains all the value defined in the configuration file, *db* is the connection to the database and *manage* is the memory management class.

-  User should not be concern with this variable unless any troubleshooting is required.
+  User should not be concerned with this variable unless any troubleshooting is required.